MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/hide-sharepoint-server-social-features.md

 4. Repeat steps 2-4 for the **Followed Counts** and **Trending Hashtags** Web Parts.

-## Remove Newsfeed Web Parts in SharePoint Server 2013
+## SharePoint Server 2013
-Remove Newsfeed Web Parts in team sites and My Sites.
+Remove Newsfeed Web Parts in team sites and My Sites, and hide user interface controls that provide social features.

 ### Remove Newsfeed Web Parts from Team Sites in SharePoint Server 2013
 <a name="proc2"> </a>